AModoMio

 • 1 l water

-• 250-300 g Maize semolina, medium (the more maize semolina, the more compact the polenta will be) - cornmeal
+• 250-300 g maize semolina, medium (the more maize semolina, the more compact the polenta will be) - cornmeal

-• ½ tbsp coarse salt
+• ½ tablespoon coarse salt

 For the mushrooms